Data Coordination Center (DCC)

 Training and Information

-The DCC sets up the SPHN Webinar series to present and align on the achievements of the SPHN-funded projects and other expert know-how relevant to the vision and mandate of SPHN.
+The DCC also runs the SPHN Webinar series to present and align on the achievements of the SPHN-funded projects and other expert know-how relevant to the vision and mandate of SPHN.
 As the SPHN initiative advances on its mission to develop, implement and validate coordinated data infrastructures in order to make health-relevant data interoperable and shareable for research in Switzerland, these seminars are a great opportunity to learn from each other, ask questions and leverage expert know-how from the research community.

 To see upcoming Webinars, watch past talks, or register for updates, visit the SPHN Webinar page here.